Mahomes' slide costs Chiefs bettors in KC victory

-A Mahomes' touchdown and extra point would've put the Chiefs up 10, enough to cover the spread with less than two minutes to play.
-He instead made the heady play to give himself up, allowing the Chiefs' to kneel-out the final seconds and secure the win.
+A Mahomes touchdown and extra point would've put the Chiefs up 10, enough to cover the spread with less than two minutes to play.
+He instead made the heady play to give himself up, allowing the Chiefs to kneel, run out the final seconds and secure the win.

 Bookmakers knew early last week that they'd need the Jets for a big decision in the Sunday night game.
 All week, money from the betting public had poured in on the Chiefs, who opened as 9.5-point road favorites over the Jets.
-Kansas City was included on more parlays than any other team at some sportsbooks.
 Yet, some big bets from sharp bettors caused the line to move in favor of the Jets in the hours ahead of kickoff.

 Caesars reported taking a $350,000 bet and a $240,556 bet on the Jets +8.5 on Sunday -- and still had lopsided action on the Chiefs.